Program is subject to change.

 Shing Lee, Columbia University, New York, New York

-Jill Feldman, EGFResiters, Evanston, Illinois - Phase III Trials
+Jill Feldman, EGFResiters, Evanston, Illinois

 Lindsay Renfro, University of Southern California, Los Angeles, California